Chinese potatoes to chip in as water shortages hit staple crops

 "Potatoes provide more energy and protein per acre than other crops," he said.

-The congress was held in Yanqing, a suburb of Beijing around 100 km (62 miles) northwest of the city center, where a 12,000-square-metre international potato center has been built along with a museum for the vegetable and a potato breeding center.
+The congress was held in Yanqing, a suburb of Beijing around 100 km (62 miles) northwest of the city centre, where a 12,000-square-metre international potato centre has been built along with a museum for the vegetable and a potato breeding centre.

 "Small potatoes, stand up and become a staple to ensure the country's grain security," urges a banner outside the museum.